Inside Politics: Second incarnation

-Inside Politics Sunday with Abby Phillip
+On June 12, 2023, Dana Bash replaced John King as the host of the daily show.

 In January 2021, CNN announced that Abby Phillip would take over as the host of the weekend edition of the show.
-As for that change, the weekend program was rebranded as Inside Politics Sunday with Abby Phillip, while John King remains as host of the weekday edition.
+As for that change, the weekend program was rebranded as Inside Politics Sunday with Abby Phillip, while John King remained as host of the weekday edition until June 9, 2023; Dana Bash replaced King starting June 12, 2023.

-The show is broadcast on Sundays 8:00am to 9:00am ET on CNN and CNN International from CNN's studios in Washington D.C.
+In August 2023, it was announced that Manu Raju would helm the Sunday edition of the show, renamed Inside Politics Sunday with Manu Raju, following an overhaul of CNN's weekday/weekend programming that saw host Abby Phillip move to the 10 p.m. hour Monday-Friday.